fletchto99/unifi-tips/README.md

 - cleanup `rm dnscrypt.tar.gz && rm -r linux-mips64`
 - make the dnscrypt binary executable `chmod +x dnscrypt-proxy`
 - set ownership `chown root:root dnscrypt-proxy`
-- Upload the config from this repo `dnscrypt/dnscrypt-proxy.toml`
+- Upload the config from this repo `dnscrypt/dnscrypt-proxy.toml` to `/config/dns/dnscrypt-proxy.toml`
   - This will have DNSCrypt running on port `5053` - the USG runs dnsmasq on 53 so you can't run there
   - I use the following resolvers: ['cloudflare', 'quad9-dnscrypt-ip4-filter-pri', 'dnscrypt.ca-1-doh']
   - I use the following fallback resolvers: ['1.1.1.1:53', '8.8.8.8:53', '9.9.9.9:53']
-- Lastly, setup dnscrypt as a service `./dnscrypt-proxy -service install`
+- Lastly, setup dnscrypt as a service `./dnscrypt-proxy -config /config/dns/dnscrypt-proxy.toml -service install`
   - This will set dnscrypt as a service which will work across reboots
   - If you change the config use `sudo service dnscrypt-proxy restart`

-### Force traffic to use DNScrypt
+### Config.gateway.json setup

+You will need to make sure `/config/dns/dnscrypt-proxy.toml` is setup.
+If not you can follow the instructions from the installation section to setup the configuration file.

 I like to have all of my DNS traffic routed through DNScrypt and my PiHole which is running on another server.
 It even works for those pesky IoT devices which are hardcoded for their own DNS servers.
 Essentially DNS traffic in my setup looks like this: